DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 It is going to blast away everything on this floor.
 It was bad situation for him.
 Under his feet was surfacing absolute destruction.
-As if seeing the future, Kay could already see the scenery of fire consuming everything here, including him.
+As if seeing the future, Kai could already see the scenery of fire consuming everything here, including him.

 "It is the end, human.
 Your <ruby>fate<rt>death</rt></ruby> is sealed."

 Vanessa spread both of her hands and looked up.
-But hearing the single word made Kay to remember the moment when he met Rinne.
+But hearing the single word made Kai to remember the moment when he met Rinne.

 "Code holder severs the _Fate_.
 Now, clear the world of fate of futile deaths."